-Defect / Bug Life Cycle: Defect life cycle or Bug life cycle is the process of the report and resolve the bug and to track the status.
-The goal of the defect life cycle or bug life cycle is to resolve and test the bug or defect and follow the process until a defect or bug exists.
+Defect / Bug Life Cycle: The defect life cycle or Bug life cycle is the process of reporting and resolving the bug and tracking the status.
+The goal of the defect or bug life cycle is to resolve and test the bug or defect and follow the process until a defect or bug exists.
 The defect/bug can be raised at any point during testing and could be reported to the relevant development team to fix it.
-The defect carries its lifetime until status becomes closed.
+The defect carries its lifetime until its status becomes closed.

 Phases Of Defect Life Cycle

 - New: When any defect or bug is found and validated, the status of but or defect is logged in as New.